-Cloud network engineers are in charge of making sure that the computer network of a company can process and handle all the data of that company.
+Cloud network engineers ensure that a company’s computer network can process and handle all the data of that company.

-They must configure the network to meet the needs of the company, including security provisions.
+They must configure the network to meet the company’s needs, including security provisions.

 The network engineer evaluates the network platform and trains users to interface with a network using a particular software.

 They also make projections of future network needs and create designs that will grow with the company.

 Network engineers monitor bandwidth usage and assess routers to coordinate the timing of upgrades to match the demands on the network.

 The job responsibilities of a cloud network engineer are the following.

 - Setting up client accounts for employees in the network.